Pankaj Jain: Awards and recognitions

 Jain's first book was selected for the DANAM Book Prize and Uberoi Foundation Award.
 He is a recipient of the Fulbright-Nehru International Fellowship for Environmental Leadership, IIAS Fellowship, and Wenner-Gren Grant.
 In addition, he was nominated for the Sustainability Leadership Award from Memnosyne Institute.
+He is on the editorial boards of the journals Worldviews (Brill) and Religions (MDPI).
+He also serves on the advisory boards for Yale University's Forum on Religion and Ecology, the Interfaith Centre for Sustainable Development, Texas Ayurveda Professionals Association, Educators' Society for Heritage of India, Indus International Research Foundation, and Academy of Comparative Philosophy & Religion.
+He also serves as the vice chairperson at the Indic Dharma Academy.